Dell Vostro 3888 10th-Gen. i5 Compact Desktop PC for $509

-That's a savings of $418 off list and the best price we could find.
+That's $418 off list and the lowest price we could find.
 Buy Now at Dell Technologies

 - Windows 10 Pro 64-bit

-Note: Update: It's now $342.99.
-Buy Now at Dell Home